sbdev1234/dev-containers/README.md

 ## Assumptions

-1. You are developing on a Ubuntu (Debian) distro.
+1. Ubuntu (Debian) dev platform.
-2. Docker and VSCode are installed & configured for development on your distro.
+2. Docker and VSCode are installed & configured for dev-container based development.

 ## Usage

-Each type of dev container uses a local base-image.
-Avoiding the need to publish the base images, and avoiding slow subsequent dev-container builds.
+These dev-container boiler-plates build and use <u>local</u> customizable base images - to avoid the need to publish/pay to/for a container registry during development.
+Always configure your post-development base-images to be as small as possible.

 ## Installation

-1. Clone this repo to a local folder.
+Clone this repo, then:

-2. Create your project's empty git repo folder.
+1. Create a locally cloned empty git repo for your project.

+    ```text
+    Eg: /.../<this repo>/
+        /.../<project>/
+    ```

-3. Copy the contents of the desired dev-container folder into your project's git repo folder.
+2. Copy the contents of this repo's appropriate boiler-plate's folder into `<project>/`

+    ```text
+    Eg: rsync -a <this repo's dir>/typescript/ <your project dir>/
+    ```

-4. `cd` into your project's folder
+3. `cd` into `<your project dir>`
-5. Run `code .`
+4. Run `code .`
-6. Confirm VSCode's suggestion to run as a dev container.
+5. Confirm VSCode's suggestion to run as a dev container.
 Wait ...

     >VSCode will:
     >1.
-Run `init.sh` to build the dev-container's base image.
+Run `<project dir>/.devcontainer/init.sh`, which builds the dev-container's base image.
     >2.
-Build the dev-container.
+Build the dev-container using the built base image and mount `<your project dir>`
     >3.
 Install the dev-container's extensions.
     >4.
-Run `npm install`
+Build the boiler-plate project.
     >5.
 Let you know when its finished.

-Happy coding.
+Happy hacking.